REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Statistical model of the nuisance

-There are two options to reduce the number of parameters in the Gaussian models of equations (\ref{eq:decomp_patches}) and (\ref{eq:gauss_patch}): (i) assume some level of stationarity for the means or covariances with respect to the spatial location $n$; (ii) enforce a structure on the mean $\V \mu_n$ and the covariance $\M C_n$ to limit the number of free parameters.
+There are two options to reduce the number of parameters in the Gaussian models of Eqs. (\ref{eq:decomp_patches}) and (\ref{eq:gauss_patch}).
+Approach (i) involves assuming a certain level of stationarity for the means or covariances with respect to the spatial location $n$.
+Strategy (ii) is to impose a structure on the mean $\V \mu_n$ and on the covariance $\M C_n$.
 Beyond obtaining more tractable models, these assumptions are also indispensable, for a single ASDI dataset $\data$, to constrain the estimator of the parameters of the Gaussian models.

 The strong spatial non-stationarity of ASDI datasets led us to favor option (ii).
-We considered several ways to select a structure suitable to ASDI observations and built on our experience of point-source detection in ASDI datasets (i.e., exoplanet detection \cite{flasseur2018exoplanet,flasseur2018unsupervised,flasseur2020paco}).
+We considered several ways to select a structure suitable to ASDI observations and built on our experience of point-source detection in ASDI datasets \citep{flasseur2020paco}.
 We found that it is preferable to use a common mean vector $\V \mu_n$ for all times $t$ rather than a time-specific mean vector common to all wavelengths (the spectral variations being stronger than the temporal fluctuations):

+where $\V \mu_n$ represents the mean vector at patch location $n$, and $\V \mu_{n,(k,\ell,t)}$ denotes its specific entry at pixel $k$, spectral channel $\ell$ and time $t$.
+Equation (\ref{eq:mumodel_indexes}) can be rewritten in the more concise form:

-where $\text{vec}(\cdot)$ performs the vectorization of a matrix by stacking its columns (it transforms a $KL\times T$ matrix into a vector of dimension $KLT$) and $\V \mu_{n}^{\text{spec}}$ is a $KL$-pixel multi-spectral vector that represents the temporal average of the multi-spectral patches.
+where $\V \mu_{n}^\spec$ is a $KL$-pixel multi-spectral vector that represents the temporal average of the multi-spectral patches and $\text{vec}(\cdot)$ performs the vectorization of a matrix by stacking its columns (it transforms a $KL\times T$ matrix into a vector of dimension $KLT$).

 To capture the structures of both the spatial and the spectral covariances, we model the covariance between two pixels of the patch $\data_n$ by: